justinfagnani/codemirror-elements/README.md

 </cm-editor>
 ```

-This package implements a few CodeMirror extsions as elements:
+This package implements a few CodeMirror extensions as elements:

 - `<cm-lang-javascript>`
 - `<cm-lang-html>`